 …or bring friends who will buy from you.

-For a lead magnet to be able to accomplish that, it needs to pass these 5 checks.
+For a lead magnet to be able to accomplish that, it needs to be:

 So much about theory.
 But practically speaking, what are concrete examples of effective lead magnets for different niches?